 The owners specified “a chef’s kitchen,” so Sagart installed a five-foot-long cooktop on the peninsula that encompasses a grill, a wok, gas and induction burners and a large canopy hood with custom exterior exhaust.
 He made use of a cramped alcove by tucking the paneled refrigerator and washer/dryer into it.
 “The goal was not to take away anything, but to clean the room up through architecture and function,” Sagart explains.

-A cabinet wall holds double ovens and two appliance garages—one concealing a coffee maker and accoutrements; the other, glassware convenient to a wine refrigerator installed below it.
-Extensive storage keeps surfaces clear and clutter at bay.
+A cabinet wall holds double ovens and two appliance garages—one concealing a coffee maker and accouterments; the other, glassware convenient to a wine refrigerator installed below it.
+Extensive storage keeps surfaces clear and clutters at bay.

 The Varenna cabinetry is spessart oak, with a matte-lacquer unit by the breakfast table for cookbooks and storage.
 Sagart selected Silestone for the countertops and backsplash as well as for the under-mount sink basin, creating a seamless look.
 Stone-like ceramic tile floors and carefully planned lighting enhance the spare, minimalist space.